clewisdavis/The-Joy-of-React/course-notes.md

 }
 ```

-- React does this for us, when we pass soemthing between the open and close tags, react will automatically supply that value to use under `children`
+- React does this for us, when we pass something between the open and close tags, react will automatically supply that value to use under `children`

 - For example, if you console.log this element, you will see `children` under `props`